 Andavo Meetings & Incentives (AMI) is a division of Christopherson Business Travel.
 Their experienced team offers full-service meeting and event planning and corporate incentive trip planning.
 They also provide expertise on individual event components such as sourcing or contract negotiations.
 We are pleased to introduce them as our guest writer today, sharing tips for planning and hosting safe corporate meetings and events.

 Corporate Meeting Safety and Guidelines

-It has now been a year since the COVID-19 pandemic began and video conference fatigue has certainly kicked in for many organizations and their team members.
-Virtual events are a great way to stay connected during this time, but it’s clear that we all want to get back to connecting in person.
+Video conference fatigue has certainly kicked in for many organizations and their team members.
+While virtual events have been a great way to stay connected during this time, it’s clear that we all want to get back to connecting in person.
 One question we regularly receive is: “when can we host in-person corporate events again while being COVID-safe?”
 While there’s no magical date we can give, we know that nothing replaces the value of an in-person meeting.

 Once your organization feels comfortable with meeting and are able to gather for an in-person corporate event, what do you do?
 How do you plan a safe meeting?
 Although we may not be able to tell you the “when,” we can certainly help you with the “how.”
 Understanding the corporate event industry in this new world is more important than ever so that attendees feel safe, excited, and protected.

 Here are six important things to consider when planning and hosting a safe, in-person corporate meeting or event: